ibm-cloud-docs/databases-for-elasticsearch/learn-es-plat.md

 {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan offers all the features of the Enterprise Plan, plus a richer array of functionality around integrations (connectors and web crawlers), security features (logging and access control), and document-level security, among others.

-Access to Platinum features on a fully-managed IBM deployment is primarily determined by the accessibility of a feature through the Elasticsearch API and the need for modifications to configuration files.
+Access to Platinum features on a fully managed IBM deployment is primarily determined by the accessibility of a feature through the Elasticsearch API and the need for modifications to configuration files.

 For questions regarding specific feature support, submit a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
 {: note}

 ### {{site.data.keyword.databases-for-elasticsearch}} Enterprise and Platinum Feature Comparison
 {: #es-plan-feature-comparison}

 |                                                          **Feature**                                                          | **Enterprise** | **Platinum** |
 |:-----------------------------------------------------------------------------------------------------------------------------:|:---------:|:------------:|